UnravelSports/unravelsports/README.md

 🌀 Citation
 ----
-If you use this repository for any research or public project, please reference:
+If you use this repository for any research or project, please reference:

 📎 [Bekkers, J., & Dabadghao, S. (2019).
 Flow motifs in soccer: What can passing behavior tell us?.
 Journal of Sports Analytics, 5(4), 299-311.](https://content.iospress.com/download/journal-of-sports-analytics/jsa190290?id=journal-of-sports-analytics%2Fjsa190290)